Top 11 Things to Do in Xian

 Experience Xi’an Your Way

-Once the starting point of the Ancient Silk Road leading to the West, Xi’an is one of the top four ancient capitals in the world (the other three are Cairo, Athens, and Rome) and has been globally famous for its long history and rich historic attractions.
+Once the starting point of the Ancient Silk Road leading to the West, Xi’an is one of the top four ancient capitals in the world (the other three are Cairo, Athens, and Rome) and has been globally famous for its long history and rich historical attractions.
 To help you experience the city deeply and without worry, we’ve worked out several sample tours: